fhsplau/balloon/README.md

 - `def meanTemperature[T <: TemperatureScale : TypeTag]: Future[Option[Temperature]]`
 - `def save(filename: Path, m: ObservatoryData => ObservatoryData): Future[IOResult]`

-As you can see every function returns future, so you can use `onComplete` method to be notified on completion or block with `Await` and wait for the result (Await was not pre-imported).
+As you can see every function returns a future, so you can use `onComplete` method to be notified on completion or block with `Await` and wait for the result (Await was not pre-loaded).

 Saving data
 -

-To save data use the following command
+To save the data use the following command

 `data.save(Paths.get("test"), d => d.copy(d.temperature.to[Celsius], d.coordinates.to[Kilometers]))`